 FireCloud is an open, standards-based platform for performing production-scale data analysis in the cloud.
 Built on the Google Cloud Platform, FireCloud empowers analysts, tool developers, and production managers to run large-scale analysis and to share results with collaborators.
 Users can upload their own analysis methods and data to workspaces or run the Broad’s best practice tools and pipelines.

-The Seven Bridges Cancer Genomics Cloud, hosted on Amazon, has a rich user interface that allows researchers to find data of interest and combine it with their own private data.
+The Seven Bridges Cancer Gateway in the Cloud, hosted on Amazon, has a rich user interface that allows researchers to find data of interest and combine it with their own private data.
 Data can be analyzed using more than 200 preinstalled, curated bioinformatics tools and workflows.
 Researchers can also extend the functionality of the platform by adding their own data and tools via an intuitive software development kit.

 Access the Cloud Resources